 - Maternity / Postpartum Pads

-Here in New Zealand the hospital provides you with some, but the cheap uncomfortable ones.
+Some hospitals will provide you with some, but the cheap uncomfortable ones.
 Also (and don’t laugh here!), but I did buy incontinence pads for the first couple of days.
 And so did my wife when she had our first daughter.
 The bleeding can be quite intense straight after birth (you will bleed even if you have a c-section!), so you don’t want to keep changing your pad every 10 minutes!

 - Slippers / flip-flops: you really want these… particularly if you hate walking barefoot on hospital floors like me.